amoe/kernighan-ritchie-2e/NOTES.md

 You may use different calls to the `printf` function to gradually build up output as you receive it.
 This is an odd technique that likely would not be used now.

+## Ex1-1

+Done

+## Ex1-2

+Done, and the escaped character just got swallowed.
+I assume because it was a
+\a which triggers a bell (but it's probably suppressed by my terminal).

+## 1.2 Variables and Arithmetic Expressions